sputn1ck/go-wasmsqlite/README.md

 - 💾 Persistent storage using OPFS (Origin Private File System)
 - 🔄 Full transaction support (BEGIN/COMMIT/ROLLBACK)
 - ⚡ Works with any sqlc-generated SQLite code
-- 📦 No JavaScript toolchain required for users
+- 📦 **Embedded SQLite WASM assets** - no manual file copying needed
 - 🔍 VFS detection to know if using OPFS or in-memory storage
 - 💼 Database dump/load functionality for backups and migrations
-- 🏗️ Embedded Worker - no external JavaScript files needed
+- 🏗️ Built-in Web Worker bridge for optimal performance
+- 🌐 Cross-Origin Isolation support for SharedArrayBuffer

 ## Requirements